Advantages of language learning

 Additional Languages

 All students will study a third language throughout their studies.
-At the moment we offer Spanish, but additional languages can be offered based on interest.
+At the moment we offer Spanish and German, but additional languages can be offered based on interest.